Haufe-Lexware/wicked.haufe.io/doc/BETA.md

 ## Prerequisites

-You will need the following to try out wicked's 1.0.0 beta version:
+You will need the following to run wicked 1.0.0 (as of the Beta/RC version):

 * Either a docker host (a Windows or macOS local docker host will work) to deploy on
 * Or a Kubernetes cluster (see below for more detailed requirements in that case)